Must-Knows About Colorado Business Broker Agreements

 What does the broker get paid?

-First, similar to a real estate broker, most business brokers take a percent of the total sale in a commission.
-The typical percent for a business broker sale in a small to medium size business is 7 to 15 percent of the gross sale.
-Larger deals may use a Lehman or double Lehman formula.
+First, similar to a real estate broker, most business brokers take a percentage of the total sale in a commission.
+The typical percentage for a business broker sale in a small to medium-sized business is 7 to 15 percent of the gross sale.
+Larger deals may use sliding scales like a Lehman or double Lehman formula.
 Because the broker is only compensated if the sale closes, they are highly motivated to get your business sold.

 Here are some typical terms to consider: